 The benefits of ageing

-Ageing can bring new positive perspectives to life that are only possible because of your previous experiences.
+Ageing can bring new positive perspectives to life that are only possible because of previous experiences.

 This can often bring greater personal confidence and assurance.
 It can include a greater appreciation for time and for making every day count.
-Sometimes this can bring a freedom from many of the insecurities and uncertainties that are common when you are younger.
+Sometimes this can bring a freedom from many of the insecurities and uncertainties that are common at a younger age.

-Life can still be dynamic and exciting as you grow older.
-Of course there will be differences compared to when you were younger but these are not bad things.
+Life can still be dynamic and exciting as we grow older.
+Of course there will be differences compared to when we were younger but these are not bad things.

 By looking after your health, staying physically and mentally active and looking forward to the future optimistically, this should be an enjoyable and rewarding time of life.

-Many people living with HIV are now in their 50s and 60s and thinking about long-term issues that they never expected.
+Many people living with HIV are now in their 50s and 60s and thinking about long-term issues.
 Treatment has been so successful at keeping most of us alive, that life-expectancy is now similar to that of someone who is HIV negative.

-While this is true, HIV positive people still have higher rates of many common health complications.
+While it is true that we are living much longer, HIV positive people still have higher rates of many common health complications.

 There are also increasing rates of new infections in older people: over 10% of new infections are in people over 50.